0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Carnegie (12-15-25)/Essays/Carnegie Mellon University Statement of Purpose.md

 # Leadership Role

 My most major leadership role was the time I spent with Theta Chi Fraternity.
+During my time as an active member, I was the historian, vice president, and then president of the fraternity.

 - *CMU*: Choose **one** of the following topics and discuss:
 	- A time when you faced a difficult academic challenge or hurdle and how you navigated through it.